 Harry Louis Bernstein

-Harry Louis Bernstein was a British-born American writer who gained significant recognition late in life for his memoirs.
-His first published book, 'The Invisible Wall: A Love Story That Broke Barriers,' was released when he was 96 and detailed his childhood experiences with anti-Semitism and poverty in a mill town in England.
-He began writing at age 93, prompted by the loneliness he experienced after the death of his wife, Ruby, with whom he shared 67 years of marriage.
-His subsequent books, 'The Dream' and 'The Golden Willow,' continued to explore his family's life, their move to America, and his later years.
-Before his writing career, Bernstein worked as a script reader for Columbia Pictures and as an editor for trade magazines.
+Harry Louis Bernstein was a British-born American writer, known for his memoirs published in his nineties.
+His first book, 'The Invisible Wall: A Love Story That Broke Barriers,' published when he was 96, detailed his childhood in a Lancashire mill town, the anti-Semitism he faced, and his father's abuse.
+His subsequent books, 'The Dream' and 'The Golden Willow,' explored his family's move to America and his married life, respectively.
+Before becoming a celebrated author, Bernstein worked as a script reader for Columbia Pictures and as an editor for trade magazines.

 Awards